The Leisure Seeker: Development

 The film reunited director Paolo Virzì with producers Fabrizio Donvito, Benedetto Habib, and Marco Cohen from the Indiana Production Company, since their collaboration in Human Capital and Like Crazy which also won many festival awards.
 It is also the director's first film shot solely in English.

 Sutherland and Mirren had previously collaborated as a married couple in the Phillip Borsos directed China-set saga, Bethune: The Making of a Hero, and this is their first film together for 27 years.

 Filming

 Principal photography for the film began in July 2016 in Atlanta, where the crew's cars were damaged on set by flooding.
 A casting call for extras was sent out, and filming also took place in Stone Mountain and Dunwoody, Georgia.
 Other important scenes included Jekyll Island, Georgia, US 1 in Key West and the Hemingway House in Key West, Florida.
 Fisherman's Hospital is located in Marathon, Florida.

 Release

 The film, based on the novel by Michael Zadoorian, was sold at Cannes by BAC Films.
-On August 30, 2017, Focus Features acquired the UK rights to the film.
+Sony Pictures Classics pre-emptively acquired distribution rights in the U.S., Latin America, Portugal, Eastern Europe, Russia, South Korea, China, India, Southeast Asia (excluding Taiwan and Singapore) and South Africa, while Focus Features acquired U.K. and Irish rights to the film in August 2017.
 It was released on March 9, 2018.